-In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of Fjordland Exploration Inc. as at December 31, 2011, December 31, 2010 and January 1, 2010 and its financial performance and its cash flows for the years ended December 31, 2011 and December 31, 2010 in accordance with International Financial Reporting Standards.
+In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of Fjordland Exploration Inc. as at December 31, 2012 and 2011 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.